Les-01/Penetration-Testing-Lab-Clarke-Confectionary/README.md

 # Penetration-Testing-Lab-Clarke-Confectionary
 Clarke Confectionary – Blackbox Penetration Test (COMP3011 Ethical Hacking) A comprehensive blackbox penetration test conducted on the fictional Clarke Confectionary network as part of a university cybersecurity assignment.
+The assessment includes vulnerability discovery using Nmap, OpenVAS, and Metasploit, exploitation of SMB and FTP vulnerabilities (including EternalBlue and anonymous login), post-exploitation techniques (hash extraction, privilege escalation, LSA secret dumping), and password cracking with Hashcat and John the Ripper.
+The report concludes with detailed mitigation strategies and actionable security recommendations.